 Andrew is an experienced strategist, marketer and business development professional.
 His career of over 35 years spans the breadth of Financial Services covering pensions, wealth management, life, healthcare and general insurance.
 Andrew has held a wide range of senior management positions.
 Most recently he was Director of Marketing Strategy & Customer Insight for AXA UK & Ireland during which he established their first customer centricity strategy.
 Whilst Head of Strategic Development for AXA Life, Andrew created the initial strategy, and was one of the founder members of the Elevate investment platform (now Standard Life Elevate).
 Andrew currently runs his own management consultancy business specialising in strategic change and business transformation as well as training and coaching senior managers.
-Andrew has qualified as a Chartered Insurer and Financial Planner in addition to holding separate professional Project, Process and Proposal Management qualifications.
+Andrew has qualified as a Chartered Insurer and Financial Planner in addition to holding separate professional Project, Process and Proposal Management qualifications and he is an Accredited Professional Trustee with the Pensions Management Institute.
 Andrew is also a board director for the Standard Life Master Trust Co.
 Ltd.

 Rachel joined the IGC as an independent member in August 2022.
 She is a customer-focussed leader with extensive experience in the financial services industry, including HSBC First Direct and most recently as Customer Experience Director for Coventry Building Society.
 Rachel’s expertise spans strategy, marketing, digital transformation, risk management and cultural leadership.
 She is also a Non-Executive Director for Mansfield Building Society.